MHz1985/Certificates/README.md

     1. Introduction to NoSQL Databases [94%]
     1. Introduction to Big Data with Spark and Hadoop [94.3%]
     1. Data Engineering and Machine Learning using Spark [100%]
-1. Data Analyst
-    1. Introduction to Data Analytics [86%]
-    1. Python for Data Science, AI & Development [94.60%]
-    1. Databases and SQL for Data Science with Python [98.84%]
-1. Data Science
-    1. What is Data Science?
-[97.50%]
-    2. Tools for Data Science [97.91%]
-    3. Data Science Methodology [96.50%]
-    4. Python for Data Science, AI & Development [94.60%]
-    5. Databases and SQL for Data Science with Python [98.84%]
 1. Data Engineering
     1. Introduction to Data Engineering [91.20%]
     2. Python for Data Science, AI & Development [94.60%]